Celine introduces an element of rock music into a Hollywood fashion show - ExBulletin

 Celine introduces an element of rock music into a Hollywood fashion show

-ANGELS Celine showcased a new fashion line in the Hollywood spotlight in front of a star-studded audience while pumping rock music at designer Hedi Slimanes Age of Indianness show on Thursday night.
+LOS ANGELES (AP) Celine showcased a new fashion line in the Hollywood spotlight in front of a star-studded audience while infusing rock music at designer Hedi Slimanes Age of Indianness show Thursday night.

 The fashion brand’s runway show at the famous Los Angeles landmark, The Wiltern, featured shimmering black and gold dresses, faux fur coats, skinny leather pants, and gold-buttoned jackets and coats.
 Each model paraded down the catwalk to the beat of White Stripes rock-infused Hello Operator while showcasing the fashion house’s latest collection.